 YoYo Lander is an autodidactic painter living and working in Los Angeles, CA. YoYo’s visions emanate from all that surrounds her, she draws inspiration from personal photographs and stories from the women around her.
 She believes that art is perhaps the greatest vessel black people have to preserve their true narratives.

-Print of Original Painting
+Print of Original Painting, 12" x 18"